Pesticide residues in cereal – what it actually means for your next breakfast

 So, does this report mean you need to switch to a non-gmo cereal?
 Let’s explore some facts about glyphosate and the foods you eat.

 Wheat (and therefore, oats) is not commercially available as a GMO crop anywhere in the world, but some farmers do use herbicides containing glyphosate to treat wheat crops.
 Why?
 Because of how glyphosate works.
 Glyphosate is an active ingredient in many herbicides, including Roundup.
 Glyphosate is preferred by many farmers because it is extremely effective with only very small amounts needed to provide desired results, has a low toxicity (lower even than table salt), and it has a short life as an active compound in the environment.
+See a list of the 10 GMO crops currently available on the market.

 But why would there be any weed-killer in your child’s bowl of Cheerios?